binance/binance-connector-node/docs_src/gettingStarted.md

   close: () => client.logger.log('closed'),
   message: data => client.logger.log(data)
 }
-client.aggTradeWS('bnbusdt', callbacks)
+const aggTrade = client.aggTradeWS('bnbusdt', callbacks)

+// unsubscribe the stream above setTimeout(() => client.unsubscribe(aggTrade), 3000)

-// support combined stream, e.g.
+// support combined stream
-client.combinedStreams(['btcusdt@miniTicker', 'ethusdt@tikcer'], callbacks)
+const combinedStreams = client.combinedStreams(['btcusdt@miniTicker', 'ethusdt@tikcer'], callbacks)
 ```

 More websocket examples are available in the `examples` folder.

 ### Unsubscribe a Stream

 Unsubscription is achieved by closing the connection.
-If multiple streams are subscribed with different connections, `unsubscribe()` method closes the first established connection.
 If this method is called without any connection established, the console will output a message `No connection to close.`

 ```
-// client initialization is skipped client.aggTradeWS('bnbusdt', callbacks) client.aggTradeWS('btcusdt', callbacks)
+// client initialization is skipped const wsRef = client.aggTradeWS('bnbusdt', callbacks)

-// The first connection (bnbusdt@aggTrade) is closed after 3 secs. setTimeout(() => client.unsubscribe(), 3000)
+// The connection (bnbusdt@aggTrade) is closed after 3 secs.
-// The second connection (btcusdt@aggTrade) is closed after 4 secs. setTimeout(() => client.unsubscribe(), 4000)
+setTimeout(() => client.unsubscribe(wsRef), 3000)

 ```

+### Auto Reconnect

+If there is a close event not initiated by the user, the reconnection mechanism will be triggered in 5 secs.

 ### Custom Logger Integration